amammay/gotoproduction/README.md

 }
 ```

-Main func just calls our run function, so we can handle fatal errors in a nice, easy to consume manor.
+Main func just calls our run function, so we can handle fatal errors in a nice, easy to consume manner.

 ```go
 package main